mgahsan/ProgrammingAssignment2/SolutionManual.md

 ```
 ### A Technical Note:

-The inverse of a singular matrix, a matrix that incurs a determinant of zero (0), cannot be calculated.
-Inverse of a singular matrix is not defined.
+The inverse of a singular matrix, a matrix that incurs a determinant of zero (0), is not defined and cannot be computed.
 R will produce the error, "system is exactly singular." in such cases.
 It is advisable to use a non-singular matrix for evaluating this exercise.

 Example: